Niksu-t/Stunlock/tests/README.md

 ## .env file

-Some tests require the use of a .env file with the following constants:
+Some tests require the use of a .env file with the following contents:

 - FNAME
 - LNAME